Can a Faster Flow Nipple Cause Gas?

 - A tummy that seems tense and full

 Watch feeding patterns closely and note what happens before and after meals.
-If gas keeps showing up even after you adjust nipple flow or feeding technique, your pediatrician can help you rule out illness and choose the safest next step.
+If gas keeps showing up after you adjust nipple flow or feeding technique, your pediatrician can help you choose the safest next step.

 Bottle and Nipple Safety Checks

-Before each feeding, take a quick moment to inspect the bottle and nipple so you can catch problems early and keep feeding safer.
+Before each feeding, take a quick moment to inspect the bottle and nipple.
+You can catch problems early and keep feeding safer.

-Then confirm every part is fully assembled and working before you start.
-These simple checks take less than a minute, but they protect your baby and help you feed with more confidence.
+Confirm every part is fully assembled and working before you start.
+These simple checks take less than a minute, but they help protect your baby.

 Frequently Asked Questions